SmogDr/edar_coursebook/docs/02-rprog1.md

 - Build on the code with your own extensions
 - Share the software and its code, as well as your extensions, with others

 Often, open-source software is also free, making it "free and open-source software", or "FOSS".

 Popular open source licenses for R and R packages include the GPL and MIT licenses.

-> “Making Linux GPL'd was definitely the best thing I ever did.” -- Linus Torvalds In practice, this means that, once you are familiar with the software, you can dig deeply into the code to figure out exactly how it's performing certain tasks.
-This can be useful for finding bugs and eliminating bugs, and also can help researchers figure out if there are any limitations in how the code works for their specific research.
+> “Making Linux GPL'd was definitely the best thing I ever did.” -- Linus Torvalds

+In practice, this means that, once you are familiar with the software, you can dig deeply into the code to figure out exactly how it's performing certain tasks.
+This can be useful for finding and eliminating bugs and can help researchers figure out if there are any limitations in how the code works for their specific research.

 It also means that you can build your own software on top of existing R software and its extensions.
-I explain a bit more about R packages a bit later, but this open-source nature of R (and other languages, including Python) has created a large community of people worldwide who develop and share extensions to R. As a result, you can pull in packages that let you do all kinds of things in R, like visualizing Tweets, cleaning up accelerometer data, analyzing complex surveys, fitting maching learning models, and a wealth of other cool things.
+I explain a bit more about R packages a bit later, but this open-source nature of R has created a large community of people worldwide who develop and share extensions to R. As a result, you can pull in packages that let you do all kinds of things in R, like visualizing Tweets, cleaning up accelerometer data, analyzing complex surveys, fitting maching learning models, and a wealth of other cool things.

 > "Despite its name, open-source software is less vulnerable to hacking than the secret, black box systems like those being used in polling places now.
 That’s because anyone can see how open-source systems operate.
 Bugs can be spotted and remedied, deterring those who would attempt attacks.
 This makes them much more secure than closed-source models like Microsoft’s, which only Microsoft employees can get into to fix." -- [Woolsey and Fox. *To Protect Voting, Use Open-Source Software.* New York Times.
 August 3, 2017.](https://www.nytimes.com/2017/08/03/opinion/open-source-software-hacker-voting.html?mcubz=3)

 You can download the latest version of R from [CRAN](https://cran.r-project.org).
 Be sure to select the distribution for your type of computer system.
-R is updated occasionally; you should plan to re-install R at least once a year, to make sure you're working with one of the newer versions.
-Check your current R version (one way is by running `sessionInfo()` at the R console) to make sure you're not using an outdated version of R. Defaults should be fine for everything.
+R is updated occasionally; you should plan to re-install R at least once a year to make sure you're working with one of the newer versions.
+Check your current R version (e.g., by running `sessionInfo()` at the R console) to make sure you're not using an outdated version of R.

-> "The R engine ... is pretty well uniformly excellent code but you have to take my word for that.
+> "The R engine ...is pretty well uniformly excellent code but you have to take my word for that.
 Actually, you don't.
 The whole engine is open source so, if you wish, you can check every line of it.
-If people were out to push dodgy software, this is not the way they'd go about it."
-   - Bill Venables, R-help (January 2004)
+If people were out to push dodgy software, this is not the way they'd go about it." -- Bill Venables, R-help (January 2004)

 > “Talk is cheap.
-Show me the code.” - Linus Torvalds
+Show me the code.” -- Linus Torvalds

 ### What is RStudio?

 To get the R software, you'll [download R](https://www.r-project.org) from the R Project for Statistical Computing.
 This is enough for you to use R on your own computer.
-However, I would suggest one additional, free piece of software to improve your experience while working with R, RStudio.

-RStudio is an integrated development environment (IDE) for R. This basically means that it provides you an interface for running R and coding in R, with a lot of nice extras that will make your life easier.
+But, for a more user-friendly experience, you should also download RStudio, an integrated development environment (IDE) for R. It provides you an interface for using R, with a lot of nice extras like R Projects that will make your life easier.
 All of the code chunks shown in this book were produced using RStudio.

-You download RStudio separately from R---you'll want to download and install R itself first, and then you can [download RStudio](https://www.rstudio.com/products/rstudio/download2/).
-You want the Desktop version with the free license.
-Defaults should be fine for everything.
+As Chapter 1 outlined, you should download R first, then the RStudio IDE.

-RStudio (the company) is a leader in the R community.
+[RStudio, PBC](https://blog.rstudio.com/2020/01/29/rstudio-pbc/) is a leader in the R community.
 Currently, the company:

 - Develops and freely provides the RStudio IDE
-- Provides excellent resources for learning and using R (e.g., cheatsheets, free online books)
+- Provides excellent resources for learning and using R (e.g., cheat sheets, free online books)
-- Is producing some of the most-used R packages
+- Is producing some of the popular R packages
 - Employs some of the top people in R development
-- Is a key member of The R Consortium (others include Microsoft, IBM, and Google)
+- Is a key member of The R Consortium in addition to others such as Microsoft, IBM, and Google

-R has been advancing by leaps in bounds in terms of what it can do and the elegance with which it does it, in large part because of the enormous contributions of people involved with RStudio.
+R has been advancing by leaps and bounds in terms of what it can do and the elegance with which it does it, in large part because of the enormous contributions of people involved with RStudio.

 ## Communicating with R

 Because R is an interpreted language, you can communicate with it interactively.
 You do this using the following general steps:

 1. Open an **R session**
 2. At the **prompt** in the **console**, enter an **R expression**
-3. Read R's "response" (the **output**)
+3. Read R's "response" (i.e., **output**)
 4. Repeat 2 and 3
 5. Close the R session

-### R sessions, the console, and the command prompt
+### R sessions, console, and command prompt

-An **R session** is an instance of you using R. To open an R session, double-click on the icon for "RStudio" on you computer.
-When RStudio opens, you will be in a "fresh" R session, unless you restore a saved session (which I strongly recommend against).
-This means that, once you open RStudio, you will need to "set up" your session, including loading any packages you need (which we'll talk about later) and reading in any data (which we'll also talk about).
+An **R session** is an "instance" of you using R. To open an R session, double-click on the icon for the RStudio IDE on you computer.
+When RStudio opens, you will be in a "fresh" R session, unless you restore a saved session, which is not best practice.
+To avoid saving work sessions, you should change the defaults in RStudio's Preferences menu, such that RStudio never saves the workspace to .RData on exit.
+A "fresh" R session means that, once you open RStudio, you will need to "set up" your session, including loading packages and importing data (discussed later).

 In RStudio, the screen is divided into several "panes".
 We'll start with the pane called "Console".
 The **console** lets you "talk" to R. This is where you can "talk" to R by typing an **expression** at the **prompt** (the caret symbol, ">").
 You press the "Return" key to send this message to R.

 <div class="figure" style="text-align: center">
 <img src="figures/r_console.jpg" alt="Finding the 'Console' pane and the command prompt in RStudio." width="500pt" />